haicheviet/personal-space/site/content/posts/rust-web-experiment/index.en.md

 ## Benchmark with python fastapi for fun

-I thinkl we should already expect that rust will run very fast compare to python equaivlant, but for the sake of tool compare.
+I think we should already expect that rust will run very fast compare to python equaivlant, but for the sake of tool compare.
 I quickly construct some benchmark using [ali framework](https://github.com/nakabonne/ali) just for fun comparation

 - Machine: 21E300DYVN ThinkPad E14 Gen 4
 - OS: Debian GNU/Linux 12 (bookworm) x86_64
 - CPU: 12th Gen Intel i5-1235U (12) @ 4.400GHz
 - GPU: Intel Alder Lake-UP3 GT2 [Iris Xe Graphics]
-- Memory: 15668MiB
+- Memory: 16GB
-- Web Worker: 4
+- Web Workers: 4
 - Command: `ali --rate=50 --duration=1m $API_ENDPOINT`

 ![Alt text](python-benchmark.png "Python benchmark")
 ![Alt text](rust-benchmark.png "Rust benchmark")

 Some insight:
-- Python tail latency is more diverge and struggle to make p50 closely with mean
+- Python tail latency is more diverge and struggle to make p50 closely with mean.
 - Rust kill python perfomance and more stable, 4x performance increase in all benchmark.

 ## Some afterthought

 * Rust web app framework is mature but I find the time to develop is really long and still think you shouldn't use Rust in web app development without specific need.
-* It took me full weekend (~15 hours) to construct this experiement despite most of the code is not new and I already have some experience with rust.
+* It took me a full weekend (~15 hours) to construct this experiement despite most of the code is not new and I already have some experience with rust.
 Compare to python code that take me only 2 hours to polish.
 * Rust crud app is somewhat mature and really worth the efforce if you want a high quality product and blazaingly fast application.
 But for simple CRUD app, back to general combo python-django is more effective.